|email - October 2012

 The second fallacy is that probability only works for future events.
 It doesn’t work for past events.
 If one tried to compute the probability that a boy born on my birthday in my birthplace would marry a girl born on my wife’s birthday in my wife’s birth town on the exact day and time that my wife and I got married, the probability would be impossibly low.
 But the fact is that I was born on my birthday, and my wife was born on her birthday, and we got married on our anniversary, no matter how improbable that was.

-So, all the speculative calculations about how many random changes to DNA would be required to cause one kind of living thing to turn into a different kind of living thing are irrelevant because it just can’t happen, and if it could happen, the probability would seem to be small anyway.
+So, all the speculative calculations about how many random changes to DNA would be required to cause one kind of living thing to turn into a different kind of living thing are irrelevant because it just can’t happen.

 |Science Against Evolution